 Allergen Information:

-• Make it dairy-free.
+• Make this cake dairy-free.
 If you use TruWhip or SoDelicious whipped cream brands, you can make this gluten free icebox cake dairy-free too!

 • Ensure it is soy-free.
 If you use a soy-free brand of gluten free graham crackers, like Pamela’s, this recipe is soy-free.